 Digital Card Security

 It’s a digital version of your card, available 24/7 in the Westpac App.
 The 3-digit CVV security number changes daily to ensure your details are kept safe.
 Find out more.

 We work around-the-clock to find, detect and take down scam websites (and other security threats) that target our customers.

 Our security features

-- The ability to update your contact details online.
+- Update your contact details online

 Your Online Banking with us, is protected by our market-leading technology Westpac Protect™ Adaptive Authentication – a comprehensive, real-time, authentication and fraud detection platform that monitors your banking behaviour.

 This allows us to get to know your digital identity, making it easier for us to detect unusual activity and alert you to it.
 It also makes your online banking easier and more streamlined, by minimising the need for security codes to be entered, when we are confident it’s you performing the activity.
 We may still ask you for a code if we think something isn't quite right.

 SecurID Tokens® and Westpac Protect™ SMS Code are part of our Adaptive Authentication technology and are measures we use to keep you safe.

 Qualifying for Westpac’s security guarantees